matwerber1/aws-lambda-set-cloudwatch-logs-retention/README.md

 # aws-lambda-set-cloudwatch-logs-retention

 This NodeJS Lambda function adds a retention policy of 14 days to any CloudWatch log group that does *not* already have an existing policy.
 This is done as a cost-saving measure to stop you from paying for uneccessary log storage.

 Of course, whether and for how long logs should be kept depends on your specific use case.
-The 30-day period is configurable by modifying a variable within the Lambda function code before deploying.
+The retention period is configurable by modifying a variable within the Lambda function code before deploying.

 # Infrastructure